Mephistopheles: Etymology and name meaning

-Inside the Faust legend
+In the Faust legend

-Mephistopheles is associated with the Faust legend of an ambitious scholar, based on the historical Johann Georg Faust.
-In the legend, Faust makes a deal with the Devil at the price of his soul, Mephistopheles acting as the Devil's agent.
+Mephistopheles is associated with the Faust legend, based on the historical Johann Georg Faust.
+In the legend, Faust, an ambitious scholar, makes a deal with the Devil at the price of his soul, with Mephistopheles acting as the devil's agent.
+The legend has come to symbolize the consequences of what happens when the quest for empowerment and realization escape the "intellectual and moral restrictions of the Christian medieval order."